-- I think Mr D will likely be able to mitigate his situation within 10 years.
-I think that is a fair period to provide compensation for the lost growth on the tax relief he would've received had the contribution been made earlier. - Mr D currently holds his SIPP in cash which he's told us is to be used for purchasing a commercial property.
+- I think Mrs D will likely be able to mitigate her situation within 10 years.
+I think that is a fair period to provide compensation for the lost growth on the tax relief she would've received had the contribution been made earlier. - Mrs D currently holds her SIPP in cash which she's told us is to be used for purchasing a commercial property.
 However, the SIPP has been in cash for some time and likely returns on the commercial property are difficult to quantify.
 So the cash rate within the SIPP seems a suitable rate to apply.
 In the event this is variable, the cash rate applicable at the date of decision should be used for the whole calculation period. - A simple interest method is to be applied to the growth.
-Mr D is a higher rate taxpayer now but he'll get the growth up front in a lump sum (and taxed on the basis he'll be a 20% tax payer in retirement) instead of having to wait 10 years to get it, or had it been in the pension, until retirement.
-He can then invest this redress outside of the pension and receive compound interest on that if he chooses to do so.
+Mrs D is a higher rate taxpayer now but she'll get the growth up front in a lump sum (and taxed on the basis she'll be a 20% tax payer in retirement) instead of having to wait 10 years to get it, or had it been in the pension, until retirement.
+She can then invest this redress outside of the pension and receive compound interest on that if she chooses to do so.